dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 - Taking an optional parameter for context lines (e.g also return the 5 lines surrounding the hit line - think GDB)

 ### Issues/questions to look into
 - Are we still only searching for the input string in failed builds?
 What about the case where a build automatically retries, then works, and is automatically marked as passed?
-- Are we still only searching for the input string in failed builds?
-What about the case where a build automatically retries, then works, and is automatically marked as passed?
 - What is a profiler?
 (See PR comments)
 - How are we deploying the thing to run on same data centres?